kiwisincebirth/TRS-80-MODEL-1-K/COMPATABILITY.md

 * 27128

 ### Video Memory
-The following video memory chips are known to work.
+The following video memory chips have been tested and are known to work.
-*
+* uPD2114LC (NEC)

 ### IO Connectors